Masters in Applied Second Language Acquisition

 Graduates of the M.A. in Applied Second Language Acquisition program will be eligible for employment at universities, at private schools or public (alternative-certification) secondary schools, and (especially in ESL) in a multitude of settings abroad.
 The program will include observation of experienced teachers, involvement in classroom instruction, and finally primary responsibility for the planning and delivery of an extended period of undergraduate instruction in the student’s language of specialization.
 Students who are undertaking this degree in a second language with moderate insufficiencies in that language should anticipate taking part in an immersion program the summer prior to their arrival on campus.

-An optional TESOL Certificate is available to students in graduate programs in Modern Languages.
+An optional TESOL Certificate is available to students who are currently participating in a graduate program in Modern Languages only.